-When cloud computing was becoming popular, Distributed Denial-of-Service (DDoS) attacks were unimaginable.
+When cloud computing was gaining initial popularity, Distributed Denial-of-Service (DDoS) attacks were unimaginable.
 Cloud services have made it very difficult to initiate DDoS attacks.
-But with so many Internet devices -smartphones and other computing systems, DDoS attacks have significantly increased in viability.
+But with so many Internet devices such as smartphones and other computing systems, DDoS attacks have become more and more viable.

 2. Malware Injection

-Malware Injection is usually carried out using specific codes that are embedded in the cloud services that run as SaaS in cloud servers.
+Malware Injection is usually carried out using specific codes embedded in the cloud services that run as SaaS in cloud servers.
 Further, once this malware is injected or added into the cloud server, the cloud begins operating in tandem with it.
-Taking advantage of such vulnerabilities, attackers can eavesdrop, compromise the integrity of sensitive information, and steal data.
+Taking advantage of such vulnerabilities, attackers can eavesdrop or compromise the integrity of sensitive information, and steal data.
 Moreover, the malware injection attack has become a significant security concern in cloud systems.

 3. Hijacking of Accounts

-The growth of cloud computing has led to many severe issues of hacking.
-Attackers can use employee login id information to access sensitive data stored in the cloud remotely.
+The growth of cloud computing has made hacking more rampant.
+Attackers can use employee login ID information to remotely access sensitive data stored in the cloud.
 In addition, attackers may falsify and manipulate data through hijacked credentials.
-Other methods of hijacking include scripting errors and reused passwords that allow attackers to quickly and often steal credentials under your nose without detection.
+Other methods of hijacking include scripting errors and reused passwords that allow attackers to steal credentials from right under your nose.

 4. Phishing and Social Engineering Attacks

-Due to the openness of cloud computing, it is vulnerable to phishing and social engineering attacks.
+Due to the the open nature of cloud computing, it is vulnerable to phishing and social engineering attacks.
 Once login information or other confidential information is available, a malicious user can log into a system easily as the system is accessible from anywhere.
 Employees need to be aware of phishing and social engineering to avoid these types of attacks.